HIE-Whitepaper

 For more information on the use of IHE ATNA to enable basic security, see the security and privacy slide decks 1 and 2 and the Security and Privacy Profiles Introduction is long-form narrated.

-7.2.2 Protecting different types of documents
+7.2.2 Protecting Different Types of Documents

 The IHE Document Sharing profiles allow for many different types of documents to be shared.
 These documents are likely to have different levels of confidential information in them.
 For instance, one document might contain the very basic health information that the patient considers widely distributable.
 Another document might be made up totally of information necessary for proper billing such as insurance carrier and billing address.
 Yet another document might carry the results of a very private procedure that the patient wishes to be available only to direct care providers.
 This differentiation of the types of data can be represented using a diagram like found in Table 7.2.2-1: Sample Access Control Policies.